lyx-x/SwissHiking/README.md

 ## How to setup GCP App Engine (GAE)

 This project is currently deployed to Google App Engine via Cloud Build.
 The config are located in `app.yaml` and `cloudbuild.yaml`.
 Just push to the master branch, the app will be deployed to https://swiss-hiking.appspot.com.
+This section writes down some of the important steps when configuring the stack.

+### App Engine

+### Cloud Build

+We use Cloud Build and Cloud Source Repositories to update our app after each push to the master branch.
+The config is written in `cloudbuild.yaml` which contains 3 tasks: installing dependencies, deploying the app and deploying the cron job.
+The Cloud Build service account needs 2 permissions for deploying the app and the cron job.
+The first is given by App Engine Admin role and the second by Cloud Scheduler Admin role.